arleneGit11/Portfolio/Create a Cluster Using kubectl.md

  1. Once the `SERVER-READY` file is present on both servers, continue on to the next objective.

     >**Note:** It can take some time for the `SERVER-READY` file to appear.
-You made need to wait a few moments and list the files a few times before the file displays and you can move on.
+You may need to wait a few moments and list the files a few times before the file displays and you can move on.

 ### Initialize the Cluster and Set Up Your User